 This model allows us to look more deeply at the financial implications of the impact of the training process and by analysing this in cost-benefit terms is producing a cash value for the training.
-This can, of course, be an adversefinding if the training is ineffective or unduly expensive.
+This can, of course, be an adversefinding if the training & development is ineffective or unduly expensive.
 It is, however, important to remember that not everything is measurable.
 This is why Level 6, Intangible benefits are essential.

 Intangible benefits refer to situations where the available data is too difficult to convert to monetary values or would be too costly to convert to monetary values, or where the line management (or others) are satisfied with intangible data.

 An example could be where there is a noticeable improvement in employee satisfaction following a training intervention – the management may decide that there would be no real point in spending time and money in quantifying the value of this, even though they believe that a value exists.